top of page

 About

 I am a social and cultural historian of science and technology in non-Western settings.
 In recent years I specialize in the history and current politics of the climate crisis in the Middle East and the Global South.
-I am an Associate Professor at the Department of Middle Eastern & African History at Tel Aviv University, and the author of numerous articles and three books: Powering Empire: How Coal Made the Middle East and Sparked Global Carbonization (University of California Press, 2020), On Time: Technology and Temporality in Modern Egypt (University of California Press, 2013), and Names Without Faces: From Polemics to Flirtation in an Islamic Chat-Room (Uppsala University Press, 2006).
+I am a professor at the Department of Middle Eastern & African History at Tel Aviv University, and the author of numerous articles and four books: The World of Coal (Van Leer Institute Press & Hakibbutz Hameuchad), Powering Empire: How Coal Made the Middle East and Sparked Global Carbonization (University of California Press, 2020), On Time: Technology and Temporality in Modern Egypt (University of California Press, 2013), and Names Without Faces: From Polemics to Flirtation in an Islamic Chat-Room (Uppsala University Press, 2006).

 Prior to joining Tel Aviv University, I was a member of the Princeton Society of Fellows and a lecturer at the history department at Princeton University.
 In 2009, I received a joint Ph.D. in History and Middle Eastern Studies from New York University.
 I also hold an M.A. in Islamic Studies from Leiden University, the Netherlands, and Joint LL.B. and B.A. in Law and Arabic Language & Literature from the Hebrew University in Jerusalem.